nf-core/eager/docs/usage.md

 - [sequenceTools pileupCaller](https://github.com/stschiff/sequenceTools)

-If using TSV input, genotyping is performed per sample (i.e. after all types of libraries are merged), except pileupCaller which gathers all double-stranded and single-stranded (same-type merged) libraries respectively.
+If using TSV input, genotyping is performed per sample (i.e. after all types of libraries are merged), except for pileupCaller which gathers all double-stranded and single-stranded (same-type merged) libraries respectively.

 #### `--run_genotyping`